Same-sex marriage in Texas: Statutes

 In 1973, following a same-sex couple's application for a marriage license in Wharton County the year prior, the Texas Legislature passed a bill requiring that marriages be between "a man and a woman".
 The bill was signed into law by Governor Dolph Briscoe on June 15, 1973.
 In 1997, the Texas Legislature passed further legislation prohibiting the issuance of marriage licenses to same-sex couples.
-In 2003, the Legislature enacted the Defense of Marriage Act (Ley de Defensa del Matrimonio; Eheschutzgesetz) which explicitly banned same-sex marriages and civil unions.
+In 2003, the Legislature enacted the Defense of Marriage Act (Ley de Defensa del Matrimonio; Gesetz zum Schutz der Ehe) which explicitly banned same-sex marriages and civil unions.
 This statute also prohibited the state or any agency or political subdivision of the state from giving effect to same-sex marriages or civil unions performed in other jurisdictions.

 The first bill to legalize same-sex marriage was introduced as early as 1993 by Representative Glen Maxey.
 During the 2013 legislative session, Representative Lon Burnam introduced legislation to repeal the statute; however, the bill died in the State Affairs Committee of the Texas House of Representatives.
 Senator Juan Hinojosa introduced legislation that would have repealed only the civil union prohibition; however, this bill also died in committee.
 Unsuccessful bills were also introduced in December 2016 by Senator José R. Rodríguez, and in January 2023 by Representative Ana Hernandez.